sachinym/Github-Advanced-Security/Adv_sec_intro.md

     Code scanning enhances the overall security of a software development project by identifying and addressing security vulnerabilities in the codebase before they reach production.
 By fostering a proactive approach to security, code scanning helps minimize the potential impact of security threats, improves code quality, and accelerates the development cycle by reducing the time spent on post-deployment issue resolution.

+   Refer to the link for more information.
+[Code Scanning](https://docs.github.com/en/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning)

 1. **Dependabot:** Dependabot is an automated dependency management tool responsible for keeping project dependencies up-to-date.
 It regularly checks for updates to libraries and frameworks used in a project and automatically opens pull requests to update dependencies to their latest, secure versions.
 Dependabot contributes to maintaining a secure and stable development environment by addressing vulnerabilities present in outdated dependencies.

     In a secure software development life cycle, managing dependencies is crucial to minimizing the risk of exploiting known vulnerabilities.
 Dependabot streamlines the process of updating dependencies, ensuring that projects benefit from the latest security patches and improvements.
 By automating this aspect of security, Dependabot contributes to creating a resilient and secure foundation for the entire development process.

     With GitHub Advanced Security, Dependabot’s functionality is extended to include dependency review.
 Thus allowing you to check for vulnerable dependencies within a pull request.
 Also, this check enables you to address vulnerabilities before they are merged into a shared branch.

+   Refer to the link for more information.
+[Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide)

 ### Task 3: Where to turn on the different components of GitHub Advanced Security?